cheran99/SOC-Automation/README.md

 The aim of this SOC Automation project is to implement an automated system that connects the Wazuh Manager and TheHive servers to the Wazuh agents and SOC analysts by integrating a streamlined SOAR workflow.
 This is to simulate real-world attack scenarios that allow the SOC analyst to efficiently take responsive actions to these security incidents whilst enhancing response times and overall effectiveness in handling threats.

-## Objectives
+### Objectives
 - Create Wazuh instances for both the Wazuh Manager and TheHive
 - Implement a Windows 10 (with Sysmon installed) virtual machine to act as the client machine and Wazuh agent
-- Integrate a streamlined SOAR workflow
+- Integrate a streamlined SOAR workflow using Shuffle
 - Create a fully functional case management system using TheHive

 ## Set Up

+The diagram shown below acts as the basis for the SOAR workflow:

 ![Screenshot 2024-09-24 205038](https://github.com/user-attachments/assets/194ad8d0-fbf2-4d1f-94e4-667a058c30c0)
 ![Screenshot 2024-09-24 205141](https://github.com/user-attachments/assets/0a12dedb-578b-4a34-86d4-2138a520ba6e)